 Mule (or Mulard) ducks (Anas platyrhynchos x Cairina moschata) are produced from the crossing of Muscovy ducks with common ducks.
 They are sterile hybrids, bred predominately for meat and fat liver production.
 The lean meat typical of Mule ducks is desirable in health conscious societies.

 Preferences with regard to breed of duck and method of preparation vary widely.
 In Australia and other westernised countries roasted, braised or barbecued duck appears as a popular dish in fine restaurants.
-Duck meat can be described as dark, tender meat with a mild flavour while the breast muscle is lighter and has a milder flavour than the leg muscles.
-More recently duck cuts, such as breast and legs destined for home preparation have become available in supermarkets.
-The majority of the worlds duck production occurs in Asia, where it is plays a more substantial role in the diet, often providing an important source of protein.
+Duck meat can be described as dark, tender meat with a mild flavour.
+The breast muscle is lighter and has a milder flavour than the leg muscles.
+More recently, duck cuts such as the breast and legs destined for home preparation have become available in supermarkets.
+The majority of the worlds’ duck production occurs in Asia, where it is plays a more substantial role in the diet, often providing an important source of protein.

 Peking duck is often confused with Pekin duck.
 Pekin duck is a breed of duck, whereas Peking duck refers to a dish prepared in many Chinese restaurants.
-To make Peking duck air is pumped between the skin and the flesh prior to cooking.
-The duck is then roasted until it is crisp on the outside and succulent on the inside.
-The skin and meat are served separately.
+To make Peking duck, air is pumped between the skin and the flesh prior to cooking.
+The duck is then roasted until it is crisp on the outside and succulent on the inside and the skin and meat are served separately.
 The meat is served with hoisin sauce and rolled with scallions in thin pancakes.

 Although duck eggs are not consumed widely outside Asia, in countries such as Vietnam and Indonesia ducks are kept primarily for table eggs.
 Local breeds of ducks are often herded in flocks of about 100 in the rice fields where they scavenge for their feed and follow the harvest to collect fallen grains and insects, frogs, fish, snakes and other aquatic animals during rice field cultivation and early plant growth.
 Most Asian countries have their traditional egg-producing breeds, but the Khaki Campbell and the Pekin have become increasingly popular, although the latter is not well adapted to forage in the rice fields.

-Both companies have recently imported superior genetic stock from France and the UK to improve duck performance and are continuing to do so.
-This is an expensive undertaking as the eggs are incubated and ducks raised in government quarantine facilities under strict supervision.
+Both companies have recently imported superior genetic stock from France and the UK to improve duck performance.
+This is an expensive undertaking as the eggs are incubated and the ducks are raised in government quarantine facilities under strict supervision.
 There are several smaller duck farmers, especially in Victoria and Western Australia, who process their own birds and market them locally.
-Currently, there is no large-scale dedicated duck egg producer, although duck eggs, larger and containing more fat than hen eggs, are often available particularly in Chinese stores and markets.
-One large duck producer also markets fresh duck eggs.
+Currently, there is no large-scale dedicated duck egg producer, although duck eggs, which are larger and contain more fat than hen eggs, are often available particularly in Chinese stores and markets.
 Processed duck eggs are imported into Australia from countries such as Thailand and Taiwan.
-There is also some demand for Muscovy ducks although this is a very small backyard production system.

-Ducklings are incubated in large–capacity, automated incubators, hatch at 28 days and are normally brooded for 10–14 days as opposed to 21 days for chickens.
+Ducklings are incubated in large-capacity, automated incubators, and hatch at 28 days.
+They are normally brooded for 10–14 days as opposed to 21 days for chickens.
 They grow rapidly and the sexes are usually grown together, although there is at least one strain where the sexes are grown separately.
 Ducks are usually grown in open sided, vermin- and bird-proofed houses with generous floor space and various deep litter cover (straw, rice hull, shavings, saw dust).
-There is a move to grow ducks in environmentally–controlled, fully enclosed houses.
-Because ducks drink copious amounts of water when they eat and continue drinking, they excrete watery droppings and often spill water if it is offered in a trough (although nipple drinkers are becoming more common); the litter (sawdust, rice hulls, wood shavings) quickly becomes wet.
-There is therefore a need to regularly add fresh litter and move the drinkers.
-These may be on a wooden slatted base.
+Ducks drink copious amounts of water when they eat, they excrete watery droppings and often spill water if it is offered in a trough (although nipple drinkers are becoming more common), and as a result, the litter (sawdust, rice hulls, wood shavings) quickly becomes wet.
+There is therefore a need to regularly add fresh litter and move the drinkers which may be on a wooden slatted base.
 Coarse wood shavings are not always favoured because they may damage the duck’s fragile web feet.
-Some production units have mesh wire or slatted floors allowing the excreta and spilled feed to accumulate in pits which is then disposed of in an environmentally- friendly way.
+Some production units have mesh wire or slatted floors which allow the excreta and spilled feed to accumulate in pits which is then disposed of in an environmentally-friendly way.
 Duck manure is often spread on to farming land, especially cropping enterprises.
 Ducks are grown to about 7 weeks of age and males will average 95 g /day with a feed conversion ratio of under 2.5:1.
 Breast meat yield is the most important selection trait and this is about 20% of carcass weight.
 Thigh meat (22% of carcass weight) is also important.
 However, meat yield (breast and thigh fillets) is considerably less when bones are removed.
-As mentioned, domestic ducks have a reputation for accumulating body fat.
-Unlike broiler chickens, very little of this is in the fat pad.
+As mentioned, domestic ducks have a reputation for accumulating body fat and unlike broiler chickens, very little of this is in the fat pad.
 Selection against fat deposition has reduced carcass fat to about 20% of carcass weight compared to 12-15% in broilers.
-As a consequence, dressing out is about 65%.
-In broiler chickens it is 70–72%.
+As a consequence, dressing out is about 65% in ducks, where it is 70-72% in broiler chickens.

 Peking roast duck is available in Australia through Pepe’s and this accounts for 55% of Pepe’s production.
-This has been a traditional dish in China for 800 years.
-The crispy skin is achieved during processing, by pumping air between the skin and the carcass to separate them.
-Smoked and pressed duck is also found in Asian markets in capital cities.
-These follow traditional Chinese recipes.
+This has been a traditional dish in China for 800 years and is popular for the crispy skin, which is achieved during processing by pumping air between the skin and the carcass to separate them.
+Smoked and pressed duck is also found in Asian markets in capital cities and follow traditional Chinese recipes.
 Pressed duck is steamed, has the bones removed and is then flattened out in a special press and steamed again.

 In Australia 95% of the meat ducks produced are destined for domestic consumption.
 The Asian restaurant market for whole birds is the main market, but there is also growing demand from fine restaurants and for specialised cuts in supermarkets.
 Ducks destined for the whole duck market are grown to a liveweight of 2.85kg.
 Under commercial conditions in Australia this takes approximately 6 to 7 weeks.

 Duck farming requires a lot more attention to detail than other poultry.
-The litter conditions are of prime importance, as well as plenty of water, along with appropriate feed.
+The litter conditions are of prime importance, as well as a plentiful supply of water, and appropriate feed.
 As with all poultry the greatest importance is the biosecurity of the farm.
 Biosecurity is the key to our future, and if Australia can prove globally that we have a clean environment safe from exotic poultry diseases it will help assist growth through export.
 All farms place strong emphasis on biosecurity.

 The copulatory organs of ducks, as with all waterbirds, is significantly more pronounced than in gallinaceous birds.
 The phallus-like folds of the drake extend out from the cloaca.
-Despite the anatomical similarity to the mammalian penis, the function of this organ is similar to gallinaceous birds because semen is transported extenally via an open groove that spirals down the length of the protruding organ.
-Pekin Ducks are incubated for 28 days.
+Despite the anatomical similarity to the mammalian penis, the function of this organ is similar to gallinaceous birds because semen is transported externally via an open groove that spirals down the length of the protruding organ.
+Pekin ducks are incubated for 28 days.
 During the first 25 days they are maintained at a temperature of 37.5 degrees Celsius at 86% humidity and turned up to 7 times a day.
-For the final 3 days the temperature is dropped to 36.9 degrees Celsius, the humidity is increased to 94% and the eggs are no longer rotated.
-Due to artificial selection against broodiness, Pekin ducks will not sit on their eggs.
-Therefore, artificial incubation is necessary.
+For the final three days, the temperature is dropped to 36.9 degrees Celsius, the humidity is increased to 94% and the eggs are no longer rotated.
+Due to artificial selection against broodiness, Pekin ducks will not sit on their eggs, therefore artificial incubation is necessary.

 Ducks begin laying at approximately 21 weeks of age, which is similar to that of chickens.
 A typical chicken egg weighs 65 grams, whereas a Pekin duck is capable of producing an egg that weighs over 90 grams.
 The egg consists of approximately 50% albumin, 35% yolk and 15% shell.
 Duck eggs are rich in vitamins and are a particularly good source of vitamins A and D. The only vitamin not present in duck eggs is vitamin C. Duck eggs are also high in cholesterol, containing nearly twice the concentration of chicken eggs.
 Different nutrient components in the feed may be used to manipulate the nutrient composition of the eggs.

-In the wild, ducks are waterbirds and for this reason their legs and feet have not been developed to bear weight.
-Picking ducks up by the legs may dislocate joints or break bones.
-The preferred method for handling ducks is to pick them up by their necks or by placing support on the undercarriage of the duck with ones arm, while holding the legs between the fingers.
+In the wild, ducks are waterbirds, and for this reason their legs and feet have not been developed to bear weight.
+Picking ducks up by the legs may dislocate joints or break bones, therefore the preferred method for handling ducks is to pick them up by their necks or by placing support on the undercarriage of the duck with ones arm, while holding the legs between the fingers.

-Ducks are however hardy and relatively resistant to most avian diseases, consequently there is no vaccination program.
+Ducks are hardy and relatively resistant to most avian diseases, and as a consequence, there is no vaccination program.
 Outbreaks of diseases such as Salmonella, E.coli and Pasteurella multocidia sometimes occur but these are quickly brought under control.
 The most serious disease for intensively-reared ducks on multi-age farms is Rimerella (Pasteurella) anatipestifer.
-Biosecurity is strict.
-There is an Industry Biosecurity Manual that has been compiled by the recently-formed Australian Duck Meat Association.
-This details measures to minimise risk of introduction and spread of disease.
+Biosecurity is strict and the Industry Biosecurity Manual that has been compiled by the recently-formed Australian Duck Meat Association details measures to minimise risk of introduction and spread of disease.